 Day 8 Arusha

 You'll leave your lodge this morning and head back to Arusha for an overnight stay.
-En route you'll visit Gibbs Farm House, built in colonial style on a 500-acre coffee plantation.
+En route you'll visit Ngorongoro Farm House, built in colonial style on a 500-acre coffee plantation.
 A guided walk will introduce you to traditional farming methods, and you'll also enjoy lunch here.

 This afternoon we're going to call at a local community where you can learn a little about a Travelsphere Cares initiative – Masai Clean Cookstoves.
 This project teaches local women how to construct and fit stoves in communal buildings.
 It means they will no longer cook in enclosed spaces using traditional methods, a practice which poses health risks.